ISLAND CONNECT

 Transportation:

-– Transport to/from the airport to the residency space will be coordinated and organized by sending and hosting partner organizations
+– Transport to/from the airport to the residency space will be coordinated and organized by sending and hosting partner organization

 Accommodation: